BettercareHealth/bettercare/facilitators-guide/fg-8.md

     <td colspan="4"></td>
   </tr>
   <tr>
-    <td colspan="5">Circle the the letter that matches with the most correct answer to each question or statement.<br>You may only circle one letter for each question.
+    <td colspan="5">Circle the letter that matches with the most correct answer to each question or statement.<br>You may only circle one letter for each question.
 There are 20 questions.</td>
   </tr>
   <tr>
     <td>1.</td>